 Assumption University awakens in students a sense of wonder, discovery, and purpose, forming graduates known for their intellectual seriousness, thoughtful citizenship, and devotion to the common good.
 Students are provided an education that shapes their souls, forms them intellectually, and prepares them for meaningful careers.
 Enlivened by the harmony of faith and reason, here, students’ minds and hearts are transformed.Our Mission

 Assumption is dedicated to providing a clear understanding of what your education will cost

 We’ll help cut through the complexity of financing your education, ensuring you understand what you need, how to apply for aid, and what’s expected of you.
 You will be assigned a personal financial aid advisor who will guide you through the process and answer all of your financial aid-related questions.

 Pathways to Success

-All Assumption students can participate in the College’s internship programs and spend a semester gaining practical experience.
+All Assumption students can participate in the University’s internship programs and spend a semester gaining practical experience.
 There are two types of internships available to most Assumption students: